Dr Henry Chakaniza

-You’ve worked at the clinics for 20 years, what has changed during this time?
+You’ve worked at the clinics for over 20 years, what has changed during this time?

 There has been a huge transformation of the services, the infrastructure, the equipment and our diagnostic ability.
 We started small and I have been a part of developing what is available now.
 This has been one of the most rewarding aspects of my job and I enjoy being a part of the change and transformation going forward.